 Gown by Romona Keveza

 Can you hear me now – more like – can you see me now!
 The illusion gowns are back in a fierce fashion statement.
-As in past seasons, they can always be lined for the more conservative bride while still allowing for the light and airy flow of the gowns movement.
+As in past seasons, they can always be lined for the more conservative bride while still allowing for the light and airy flow of the movement of the gown.

 Gown by Mark Zunino